Robert J. Higgins: Party leader

 Following the defeat of his governing Liberals under the leader and Premier Louis Robichaud, Higgins was voted the party's leader and became Leader of the official opposition in the Legislative Assembly.
 He led the party to a plurality of the popular votes cast in the 1974 provincial election, but lost in total seats to the governing Progressive Conservative Party of Premier Richard Hatfield who earned strong support from the Acadian community.
 Prior to the 1978 election, Higgins staked his reputation and his position as party leader on an assertion that Premier Hatfield was personally involved in a scandal.
 The accusation could not be proven and Higgins stepped down as party leader in favor of Joseph Daigle.

 After leaving politics, Higgins returned to the practise of law and would be appointed a justice of the Court of Queen's Bench of New Brunswick in Saint John.
 Since April 1999 he has been a justice with supernumerary status.

 In 2006, Robert Higgins was inducted in St. Francis Xavier University Hall of Honor.
 Higgins was also awarded an honorary doctorate by the University of New Brunswick.

 Personal life

-Robert Higgins is married to Rosemary Higgins [Keenan].
+Robert Higgins is married to Rosemary Higgins [Keenan], former Miss Canada 1960.
 They have four children.